raunak2007/blog/_posts/2023-05-22-2d-js-implementation-plan.md

 ---
 ## Integration of 2D Animation Concepts for Projectile Motion of a Red Ball

-To create a 2D animation of projectile motion for a red ball using JavaScript and HTML, I will guide you through the following steps:
+To create a 2D animation of projectile motion for a red ball using JavaScript and HTML, I can implement the following steps:

-1. **HTML Structure**: Let's start by setting up the basic HTML structure of the page.
+1. **HTML Structure**: I'll start by setting up the basic HTML structure of the page.

 \`\`\`html
 <!DOCTYPE html>
 <html>
 <head>
-    <title>Projectile Motion Animation</title>
+    <title>Physics Projectile Motion Animation</title>
     <style>
         #canvas {
             position: relative;